 - Heightened teacher morale

 Because family engagement in schools can lead to a significantly better class environment, educators should prioritize it as early in the year as possible.
-In recent years, there has been a steep drop in parents who believe school engagement matters.
+In recent years, there has been a steep drop in families who believe school engagement matters.
 This means teachers may have to take initiative to build it.
-But luckily, the earlier you start promoting parental involvement, the more effective it will be in the long run.
+But luckily, the earlier you start promoting family involvement, the more effective it will be in the long run.

 How to Prepare for Back to School Night